STUCKFIX

 Extract the old cartridge

-Extract the old cartridgeUse pliers to grip and pull the old cartridge straight out.
-Note the orientation for installing the new one.
+Extract the old cartridgeUse pliers or a cartridge puller to grip and pull the cartridge straight out.
+Note the orientation for the new one.

 3